andras-simonyi/citeproc-org/README.md

 By default, citeproc-orgref does not render cite links for export backends on the (customizable) list `citeproc-orgref-ignore-backends` whose default value is `(latex beamer)`.
-Cite link rendering for these backends is handled by org-ref’s default rendering mechanism (which, in the case of the `latex` and `beamer` backends uses BibTeX).
+Cite link rendering for these backends is handled by org-ref’s default rendering mechanism (which uses BibTeX/BibLaTeX for the `latex` and `beamer` backends).

 By changing the value of `citeproc-orgref-ignore-backends` citeproc-orgref can be instructed to ignore or take over the rendering for certain backends.
-Most notably, setting its value to `nil` has the effect that references will always be rendered with citeproc-el even for LaTeX output, and BibTeX will not be used at all.
+Most notably, setting its value to `nil` has the effect that references will always be rendered with citeproc-el even for LaTeX output, and BibTeX/BibLaTeX will not be used at all.

 #### Mapping export backends to citeproc-el formatters